Roger Jepsen: Early life

-Education

-Jepsen attended University of Northern Iowa.
-Jepsen graduated from Arizona State University in Tempe, Arizona, in 1950 with a bachelor's degree and in 1953 with a master's degree.
-At ASU, Jepsen was a member of Tau Kappa Epsilon fraternity.
+Jepsen attended University of Northern Iowa, later graduating from Arizona State University in 1950 with a bachelor's degree and in 1953 with a master's degree.
+At ASU, Jepsen was a member of the Tau Kappa Epsilon fraternity.

 Career

-Jepsen became a paratrooper in the United States Army 1946–1947 and served in the United States Army Reserve 1948–1960, where he achieved the rank of captain.
-He was active in farming, insurance and health care businesses.
+Jepsen served as a paratrooper in the United States Army from 1946 to 1947 and in the United States Army Reserve from 1948 to 1960, where he achieved the rank of captain.
+He was active in the farming, insurance and health care businesses.

-Jepsen served as a county supervisor of Scott County, Iowa from 1962 to 1965 and was a member of the Iowa Senator from 1967 to 1969.
+Jepsen served as a county supervisor of Scott County, Iowa, from 1962 to 1965 and was a member of the Iowa Senate from 1967 to 1969.
 He was the 39th Lieutenant Governor of Iowa from 1969 to 1973, having been elected with Governor Robert D. Ray in 1968.

 In 1978, he was elected to the United States Senate, narrowly defeating incumbent Dick Clark in a major surprise, receiving strong support from National Conservative Political Action Committee (NCPAC).
 During the campaign, Jepsen taunted Senator Clark as "the Senator from Africa" because of Clark's work on behalf of the people in South Africa against their apartheid government.
 He served a single term from January 3, 1979, to January 3, 1985.
 He served as co-chairman of the United States Congressional Joint Economic Committee in the 98th Congress.

 Fellow Republican colleagues praised Jepsen for persuading then-U.S. President Ronald Reagan to lift the agricultural ban against the Soviet Union.

-Jepsen was defeated by Democratic U.S. representative Tom Harkin in the 1984 Senate election as it emerged Jepsen had been cited for DWI in Washington, D.C. and had visited a brothel in Iowa.
+Jepsen was defeated by Democratic U.S. Representative Tom Harkin in the 1984 Senate election as it emerged that Jepsen had been cited for DWI in Washington, D.C. and had visited a brothel in Iowa.

 Jepsen later served as chairman of the National Credit Union Administration.

 During part of his tenure in the Senate, Jepsen sat at the Candy Desk.